Borealiscodes/uma-universal/README.md

 ---

 ## 🜅 **5.
 Notes (Nye‑Style Teaching Commentary)**
-Think of the Origin Layer like the **ground floor of a museum**.
+Think of the Origin Layer like the **ground floor of a cathedral**.
-The walls are up.
+The foundation stones are placed.
-The rooms are labeled.
+The load‑bearing walls are marked.
-The lighting is installed.
+The architectural intent is clear.
-But the exhibits — the ethics, the history, the sovereignty rules — arrive slowly, carefully, and with intention.
+But the carvings, the stained glass, the inscriptions — the meaning — will arrive slowly and carefully.

-You’re not defining the world yet.
+You’re not rushing the foundation.
-You’re building the place where definitions will eventually live.
+You’re ensuring the entire NDH structure has a place to stand.

 ---